 - Blocking an intersection.

 These violations are amongst the most dangerous and often cause life-changing injuries.
 Sadly, we are all trusting other motorists to drive safely, and when they fail to do so, it could be you that suffers the ramifications.
-Don’t worry, our Florida car accident lawyers have dealt with many cases like yours and are dedicated to getting you the justice you deserve.
+Don’t worry, our Sarasota personal injury lawyers have dealt with many cases like yours and are dedicated to getting you the justice you deserve.

 Who Has Right of Way in Florida?